DeSinc/SallyBot/README.md

 # SallyBot
-AI Chatbot that takes selfies for you with Stable Diffusion, using the Automatic1111 webui with --api flag set
+AI Chatbot that takes selfies for you with Stable Diffusion, using the Automatic1111 webui with --api flag set (download and edit the launch batch file and add --api to the batch file and then just double click to run it)

+Text generation is set up atm using the Dalai Alpaca model (2 command setup, instructions on github)

 Coded in Discord.net C#